MrishikaNair/Data_Analysis/README.md

 # Data_Analysis
-Analysis data streams using Apache Kafka, the Flajolet-Martin Algorithm, and the DGIM Algorithm
+Analysing data streams using Apache Kafka, the Flajolet-Martin Algorithm, and the DGIM Algorithm